andy-thomason/nrf-starter/COURSE-OUTLINE.md

 ## Session 5

-* Setting up the NRF dev board.
-* Example: Hello world.
+* Interrupt handling and Atomics.
-* Example: Blinky.
+*
 * Concurrency.
 * Synchonisation.
 * Exercise: Run the two samples on the NRF board.